-The Attribute Security page enables you to control what users in a Group can view and edit about other profiles, based on their Member Type.
+The Attribute Security page enables you to control what users in a Group can view and edit in other profiles, based on their Member Type.
 This area also controls which attributes can be viewed in the membership directory.

 How to Access

 Navigate to Database > Attributes.
-Once there, click on Attribute Security
+Once there, click on Group Attribute Security.

 Configuring Attribute Security

 1. To set view and edit permissions for a Group, select the appropriate Group in the drop-down on the left-hand side of the page.
 In the example below, 1st Year Professional is selected:

 2. The columns listed on the page represent Member Types.
 The rows are the Built-in and Custom Attributes in your database.
 In this example, 1st Year Professionals can view the Address | Primary fields for profiles in the Prospect, Admin, Association and Student member types.
 But they cannot see those fields when viewing a profile in the Professional member type.